-Practically any place in New England could become a fictional setting, given the region’s strong literary tradition and distinctive landscape.
+Practically any place in New England could become a novel, given the region’s strong literary tradition and distinctive landscape.

 Good writers tell the truth about their time and place, whether their fiction is set in colonial Rhode Island or postwar suburban Connecticut.

 We’ve therefore chosen six works of fiction set in New England that illuminate a reality about their time and their place.
 If you know of any other novels or plays with a fictional setting in New England, please share them in the comments section.